The Carpentry License

 Red Flags for the CSLB

-In my experience, they primarily concerned with criminal charges associated with:
+In my experience, they are primarily concerned with criminal charges associated with:

 - Fraud